 Essentially, businesses use people most active on social media to drive attention to their brand.
 This also creates an investment on the part of customers, so they’re even less likely to stray from your business.
 Brand Ambassadors programs are like enhanced customer loyalty programs.

 Most influencer campaigns are found on Instagram.
 There are other platforms, but Instagram provides the highest ROI for this kind of marketing.
-Here’s an example of a post for Kurgo’s Spring Ambassador Recruitment campaign on Instagram.
+Kurgo, a dog product company, uses brand ambassadors to gather a lot of user-generated content, like this:

 Kurgo looks for anyone using their brand with high-quality photos.
 They run their recruitment campaign similar to a contest.
 This attracts “status seekers,” one kind of brand advocate.
 There are four main types of brand ambassadors you want to look for (Source):